aptech/docs/docs/CR-ismember.rst

     names = "GDP" $| "NaN" $| "." $| "Inflation";
     missing = "NaN" $| "" $| ".";

-    //Search 'names' for instances of any of
+    // Search 'names' for instances of any of
-    //the strings in 'missing'
+    // the strings in 'missing'

     mask = ismember(names, missing);